MTV unveils new website for fans to reach artists

-NEW YORK MTV on Thursday unveiled plans to launch a new website, Artists.MTV, to connect fans with their favourite performers on personalized pages that put the artists' brands, not MTV's, front and centre.
+NEW YORK MTV on Thursday unveiled plans to launch a new website, Artists.MTV, to connect fans with their favorite performers on personalized pages that put the artists' brands, not MTV's, front and center.

 Artists.MTV, which is expected to go live this summer, will allow stars and unknowns alike to take control of their page, promote themselves and generate income by selling products and services directly to fans.